 I will say my hole felt that big at first.
 Thankfully, it doesn’t feel that big now.
+Time has softened the pain.
 But losing a child is not like other losses because it’s out of order.
-Children are not supposed to die before parents.
+Children are not supposed to die before their parents.
 And it’s not something you get over but a process of learning to live without the one you love.
 I get a number of searches by parents looking up “want to kill myself after the death of my child.”
-As many as 1/3 parents want to kill themselves after loss of a child.
+As many as 1/3 of parents want to kill themselves after the loss of a child.
 That’s how devastating it is.

 If you’ve lost a child, please, please, please get support.
 You can’t avoid this grief.
-And you can’t be scared of the pain you just have to learn to tolerate and manage it.
+And you can’t be scared of the pain but you can manage it and lessen your suffering.

 The two most important things for grieving parents are: